How to cite this paper

 I would like emphasize again that JATSPacks are usable on any system without any

 special infrastructure.
-Downloading the package as a Zip file and extracting it to the local
+Downloading the package as a Zip file and extracting it to

 filesystem could be done exactly the way it is done now, and the included schema,